jh603/ChemMCP/site/content/get-started.md

 ## Next Steps

 - Browse all tools on the [Tools](/tools) page.
-- Use QuickSetup (TODO) to auto-configure tools based on your needs.
+- Use QuickConfig (TODO) to auto-configure tools based on your needs.
 - Contribute your own tools or improve existing ones (see Contributing Guide TODO).

 ## Contact